kernelmachine/haveibeenpwned/README.md

 >> [async_req.response for async_req in async_reqs]
 ```

-In addition to a canonical `map` method, `AsyncHIBP` also supports the `imap` method, which returns a generator object for lazy queries.
+In addition to a canonical `map` method, `AsyncHIBP` also supports the `imap` method, which returns a generator for lazy queries.

 ```python